lexicHQ/docs/getting-started.md

 # Getting Started

-In this tutorial, we will create and publish a _Chuck Norris_ Facebook bot.
-The first step is to create a [free account](https://console.recime.io).
-You can use [github](https://github.com/),  [Facebook](https://www.facebook.com/) or email to get started.
+In this tutorial, you will create your very own facebook messenger bot.
+The first step is to create a [free account](https://dashboard.smartloop.ai).

+Use [Facebook](https://www.facebook.com/) or create a new using a valid email.

 Once inside the dashboard, press the *"+ Create a bot"* thumbnail to get started: